Towards An Analytical Framework for Dynamic Potential Games: Characterization of Differentiable Potential Game

 \begin{Remark} Definition \ref{def:linear_deri} allows $(\pi_i)_{i\in I_N}$ to be generic convex sets of measurable functions, which may not be vector spaces.
-This is important for games with stochastic/mixed policies, whose policy class $\pi_i$ consists of functions mapping the system state to a probability measure over the action set.
-In general, $f:\pi^{(N)}\to \sR$ may have multiple linear derivatives.
-This non-uniqueness of linear derivatives will not affect our subsequent analysis, as our results depend only on the properties of the linear derivative outlined in Definition \ref{def:linear_deri}, rather than a specific choice of the derivative.
+This is important for games with stochastic/mixed policies, whose policy class $\pi_i$ consists of functions mapping the system state to a probability measure over the action set. { In general, $f:\pi^{(N)}\to \sR$ may have multiple linear derivatives since the condition \eqref{eq:first_der_def} may not uniquely determine the values of $ \frac{\delta f}{\delta \phi_i} (\phi ; \cdot)$ on $\spn{(\pi_i)}$, especially when $\pi_i$ is not a vector space.} This non-uniqueness of linear derivatives will not affect our subsequent analysis, as our results hold for any choices of $ \frac{\delta f}{\delta \phi_i}$ satisfying the properties outlined in Definition \ref{def:linear_deri}.
+For a specific game with sufficiently regular coefficients, there exist natural choices of linear derivatives for value functions, as discussed in Sections \ref{sec:sde_probabilistic} and \ref{sec:sde_analytic}.
 The same remark also applies to the second-order derivatives of $f$. \end{Remark}

-We then present two lemmas regarding the linear derivative of $f:\pi^{(N)}\to \sR$, which are crucial for proving Theorem \ref{thm:symmetry_value_sufficient}.
+We then present two lemmas regarding the linear derivative of $f:\pi^{(N)}\to \sR$, which are crucial for Theorem \ref{thm:symmetry_value_sufficient}.
 Lemma \ref{lemma:derivative_line} shows that if $f$ has a linear derivative in $\pi_i$, then $f$ is differentiable along any line segment within $\pi_i$.
-Additionally, Lemma \ref{lemma:multi-dimension_derivative} shows that if $f$ is differentiable concerning all unilateral deviations, then $f$ is differentiable with respect to perturbations of all agents' policies, and the derivative can be computed via a chain rule.
+Additionally, Lemma \ref{lemma:multi-dimension_derivative} shows that if $f$ is differentiable concerning all unilateral deviations, then $f$ is differentiable with respect to perturbations of all players' policies, and the derivative can be computed via a chain rule.
+The proofs are given in Appendix \ref{sec:differentiability_lemma}.

 \begin{Lemma} Suppose $\pi^{(N)}$ is convex, $i\in I_N$, and $f: \pi^{(N)}\to \sR$ has a linear derivative $ \frac{\delta f}{\delta \phi_i} $ with respect to $\pi_i$.
 Let $\phi\in \pi^{(N)}$, $\phi'_i\in \pi_i$, and for each $\eps\in [0,1]$, let $\phi^\eps =( \phi_i+\eps(\phi'_i-\phi_i),\phi_{-i})$.
 Then the map $[0,1]\ni \eps\mapsto f(\phi^\eps)\in \sR$ is differentiable and $\frac{\d }{\d \eps }f(\phi^\eps)= \frac{\delta f}{\delta \phi_i} (\phi^\eps ; \phi'_i-\phi_i) $ for all $\eps\in [0,1]$. \end{Lemma}